This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Okochi Denjiro was born on February 5, 1898 in Iwaya-mura, Chikujo-gun, Fukuoka Prefecture, Japan as Masuo Oobe.
 He was an actor and writer, known for No Regrets for Our Youth (1946), Sanshiro Sugata (1943), and The Men Who Tread on the Tiger’s Tail (1945).
 He died on July 19, 1962.

-Okochi Sanso Villa and Garden in Arashiyama / First Visit to Kyoto
+Okochi Sanso Villa / Tips for First-Time Visitors to Kyoto

 The train travels from Saga Torokko Station to Kameoka Torokko Station.
 It is a beautiful 7 km (25 minutes) ride along Hozukyo Ravine.
 The ride is fun no matter what time of the year you are visiting!
 Moreover, the train goes at a leisurely pace, which will allow you to take plenty of pictures.